one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab16-Install-Management-UI.md

-# Lab 15: Install the Management UI
+# Install the Management UI

 The following lab walks through the deployment of a basic Management UI that has been available via Github.